 Windiest Place On Earth – A Look At The 11 Windiest Locations On The Planet

-A lot of debate is raging about the location of the windiest place on Earth, but there are a few locations on the planet where the sheer strength of extreme, sustained winds simply eclipses everything else.
+In some circles, a large debate is raging about the location of the windiest place on Earth, but there are a few locations on the planet where extreme, sustained winds simply eclipse everything else.

 Cape Denison in Commonwealth Bay, Antarctica, is officially recognized as the windiest location on Earth.
 While the average annual wind speed is approximately 80 km/h or 50 mph, gusts from katabatic winds can reach speeds of 241 km/h or 150 mph.